Bridgefy

 Bridgefy is a Mexican software company with offices in Mexico and California, the United States, dedicated to developing mesh-networking technology for mobile apps.
-It was founded circa 2014 by Jorge Rios, after conceiving the idea while participating in a tech competition called StartupBus.
+It was founded circa 2014 by Jorge Rios, Roberto Betancourt and Diego Garcia who conceived the idea while participating in a tech competition called StartupBus.
 Bridgefy's smartphone ad hoc network technology, apparently using Bluetooth Mesh, is licensed to other apps.
 The app gained popularity during protests in different countries since it can operate without Internet, using Bluetooth instead.
 Aware of the security issues of not using cryptography and the criticism surrounding it, Bridgefy announced in late October 2020 that they adopted the Signal protocol, in both their app and SDK, to keep information private, though security researchers have demonstrated that Bridgefy's usage of the Signal Protocol is insecure.

 Usage

 The app gained popularity as a communication tactic during the 2019–2020 Hong Kong protests and Citizenship Amendment Act protests in India, because it requires people who want to intercept the message to be physically close because of Bluetooth's limited range, and the ability to daisy-chain devices to send messages further than Bluetooth's range.